cern-eos/eos/doc/clicommands/file.rst

     -rate <rate>    : restrict the verification speed to <rate> per node file version <path> [purge-version] :
-    create a new version of a file by cloning file versions [grab-version] :
+    create a new version of a file by cloning
+    <purge-version> : defines the max. number of versions to keep
+  file versions [grab-version] :
     list versions of a file
-    grab a version of a file
+    grab a version [grab-version] of a file
-    <purge-version> : defines the max. number of versions to keep
 .. code-block:: text

     if not specified it will add a new version without purging any previous version